deco3500-2017/teamhighfive/Week 10 stand up/readme.md

 #### Prototype:
 After week8 stand up, we upgrade our project's digital prototype to be more functional according previous participants' feedback.
-In this time we've added user certificate functions
+In this time we've added several new function to our prototype, such as 'upload certificate' and comprehense 'user profile' function.
+Here is the link to prototype.
 Prototype Link: https://xd.adobe.com/view/e699f7b7-7a29-40a6-b1e5-e881c11f6ed1/

 #### Individual work: